Skip to main content

 Self-learning platform

-One of the Datagrok's unique features is the ability to perform most of the operations on the data from within the platform.
-Besides the obvious convenience of keeping everything in one place, having a centralized access management, and reducing the number of tools, this unlocks the capability for the system to learn, based on the observed user's behavior.
+One of Datagrok's unique features is that most data operations happen within the platform.
+Beyond the convenience of a single tool with centralized access management, this lets the system learn from observed user behavior.

 Think about Netflix's movie recommendation engine, but instead of dealing with just two entities ( users and movies) and one relation (user's score for the movie) we have a much more complex case.
 We got dozen of different entity types (such as query, viewer, etc), connected with different relations (such as 'query ran_by user') and restricted by different constraints.